SarthakSingh1/HandGestureDetection/notebooks/sarthak/README.md

 ![Upper First draft](/notebooks/sarthak/OriginalTopVision.png)

 # 2024-04-09
 After discussion with the team, there were a few issues with the design.
 The first was that it would take too long to print and was too large to fit on the bed of the printer.
 Also the camera cable is not long enough to make it to the top of this box.
 Also an important realization is that we only need one side of the top so we make changed to the design.
+Also ordered fillament for 3d printing the rest of our materials

 ![Bottom Final draft](/notebooks/sarthak/finalBottom.png)
 ![Upper Final draft](/notebooks/sarthak/finalTop.png)